endel/discord-webgame-toolkit/README.md

 - Discord OAuth Integration
 - Discord Bot with a `!profile` command to output the player's profile.
 - Express routes to authenticate with Discord
 - A `User` model with default properties, and a database setup.
-Add more models as you need.
+You can add more models as you need.

 **Node modules in use:**
 - [MikroORM](https://www.npmjs.com/package/@mikro-orm/core) + [MongoDB](https://www.npmjs.com/package/mongodb) for database access.